AgMarwanAg/portfolio/README.md

-# Abdulghani Al-Sanaani - Flutter Developer Portfolio
+# Marwan Alaghbary - Flutter Developer Portfolio

 A responsive portfolio website showcasing my skills and projects as a Flutter mobile application developer.
 Built with HTML5, CSS3, and vanilla JavaScript with a modern dark theme featuring glassmorphism design.